JetBrains/kotlin-web-site/pages/docs/reference/collection-parts.md

 You can retrieve all possible ranges of the collection elements of a given size.
 The function for getting them is called `windowed()`: it returns a list of element ranges that you would see if you were looking at the collection through a sliding window of the given size.
 Unlike `chunked()`,  `windowed()` returns element ranges starting from *each* collection element.
-All the ranges are returned as elements of a single List.
+All the ranges are returned as elements of a single `List`.

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">